philiporlando/zcta-contiguity/README.md

-# ZCTA Contiguity Analysis Project
+# ZCTA Contiguity Validation

-This R project provides a helper function to assess whether given ZIP Code Tabulation Areas (ZCTAs) are contiguous.
-It leverages `sf::st_union()` to determine if the input geometries can be distilled down to a single `POLYGON` (contiguous) or `MULTIPOLYGON` (discontiguous) geometry type.
+This R project introduces a helper function designed to evaluate the contiguity of ZIP Code Tabulation Areas (ZCTAs).
+Utilizing `sf::st_union()`, the function discerns whether input geometries coalesce into a singular `POLYGON` (indicating contiguity) or a `MULTIPOLYGON` (indicating discontiguity), thereby determining the spatial continuity of ZCTAs.

 ## Getting Started